-The Advancing Science of the Moon Specific Action Team (ASM-SAT) was formulated by the Lunar Exploration Analysis Group (LEAG) specifically to encompass a diverse range of expertise amongst the science community to ensure a representative evaluation of progress made towards achieving the goals of the 2007 NRC Report.
-The ASM-SAT met in person on August 6 and 7 at the Lunar and Planetary Institute in Houston, Texas, and the outcomes of its deliberations are summarized in this report.
+The Advancing Science of the Moon Specific Action Team (ASM-SAT) was formulated by LEAG specifically to encompass a diverse range of expertise amongst the science community to ensure a truly representative evaluation of progress made towards achieving the goals of the 2007 NRC Report.
+ASM-SAT met in person on August 6-7 at the Lunar and Planetary Institute in Houston, Texas, and the outcomes of its deliberations are summarized in this report.